semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-component.layer.distribution.md

 ---
 id: 0n1lq6aq1gskj46bpcx9h4h
-title: Distribution
+title: layer distribution
 desc: ''
-updated: 1751734984828
+updated: 1751992410510
 created: 1751138751433
 ---

 - [[sflo.concept.mesh.resource.element.node-component.layer]] should have one or more distributions.
-- a [[sflo.concept.dataset]]'s distributions should contain the same data, just in different syntaxes
+- a layer's distributions should contain the same data, just in different syntaxes

+## Naming

+- [[sflo.concept.mesh.resource.element.node-component.metadata]] and [[sflo.concept.mesh.resource.element.node-component.reference]] have their distributions named with "_meta" and "_ref" respectively, but
+- [[sflo.concept.mesh.resource.element.node-component.data]], being the "payload data",

+## Issues

+- TODO: should we only support "named graph"-support formats

 ## RDF file extensions Support